Raul-Albuquerque/portfolio-2.0/README.md

     ```
 7. Open [http://localhost:3000](http://localhost:3000) in your browser.

-### API Rest
+### API REST

-In order to get your data from a API Rest you have to use the rest-api branch.
+In order to get your data from an API REST you have to use the "rest-api" branch.

-1. **Clone the rest-api branch**
+1. **Clone the "rest-api" branch**

     ```shell
     git clone git@github.com:Raul-Albuquerque/portfolio-2.0.git . --branch